rankutah/blog/sites/rank-utah/content/_index.md

 ## Agency ❌

 ### 1. More people, more delays
-Projects often move between multiple people.
+Projects move between multiple people.
 That can slow things down and lead to a website that feels generic.

 ### 2. Bloated Templates
-Agencies often rely on cookie-cutter templates that are slow, hard to customize, and full of security holes.
+Agencies rely on cookie-cutter templates that are slow, hard to customize, and full of security holes.

 ### 3. Limited Support
-Post-launch, you're often handed off to a support desk, facing slow response times and strict limits on what they'll update.
+Post-launch, you're handed off to a support desk, facing slow response times and strict limits on what they'll update.

 ### 4. High Upfront & Hidden Fees
 Agencies charge huge upfront fees to cover their overhead, then surprise you with extra costs for basic maintenance and updates.